This post is all about how to remove polygel nails safely and effectively without damaging your natural nails.

 Here are the steps to follow for using the soap and oil method:

-- Very gently go around the edges of your nails with a cuticle pusher or orangewood stick.
-You want to lift them up very slightly so the oil soap and water solution can get underneath.
+- Gently go round the edges of your nails with a cuticle pusher or orangewood stick.
+The idea is to lift them up so the water can penetrate.

-- Mix a tablespoon of your chosen oil with warm water and add a tiny bit of soap.
+- Mix a tablespoon of your favorite oil (coconut, olive, or cooking oil) with warm water and add a tiny bit of soap.

-- Soak your hands in the mixture for at least 10 minutes.
-(15 is better).
+- Soak your hands in the mixture for around 10 minutes (15 is even better).

-- Remove your hands and use an orangewood stick to gently scrape off any loose gel.
+- Take your hands out and use an orangewood stick to gently scrape off any loose gel.

 What is the easiest way to remove polygel?